gabbo89/EEA2024-2025/docs/3a4_genome_wide_methylation_distribution.md

 ![Methylation Distribution](path/to/your/figure.png)
 -->

-The suffix of the file is `.CX_report.txt` and is as follows:

-The file is tab separated and the columns are in the following order:
-1. chromosome
-2. coordinate
-3. strand
-4. number of reads with methylation for the C
-5. number of reads without methylation
-6. methylation context (CG, CHG, CHH)
-7. genomic context

 <!--
 Now we will perform the analysis of the methylation distribution in the three contexts `CG`, `CHG` and `CHH` across a chromosome.